Gilbert Colvin Primary School

 Teachers offer immediate feedback during lessons, addressing misconceptions, reinforcing key concepts, and praising insightful contributions.
 Additionally, written feedback is a crucial element of our assessment approach.
 It serves as a record of individual progress, offering specific guidance on areas for improvement and commendation for achievements.

-Children are encouraged to document 3-4 pieces of work for each unit taught.
-This documentation occurs on a half termly basis, allowing for a regular and reflective compliation of their achievements and understanding.
-This practice not only supports the assessment process but also encourages pupils to take owndership of their learning journey, fostering a sense of pride and accomplishment in their RE studies.
+Children are encouraged to document 3–4 pieces of work for each unit taught.
+This documentation occurs on a half-term basis, allowing for a regular and reflective compilation of their achievements and understanding.
+This practice not only supports the assessment process but also encourages pupils to take ownership of their learning journey, fostering a sense of pride and accomplishment in their RE studies.

 What our children think about Religious Education at Gilbert Colvin Primary School